microsoft/dicom-server/tools/scale-testing/ReadMe.md

 Also, while DownloadBlobNames.psm1 can be used to download the names of successfully stored instances, series and studies, at the [end](#download-successfully-stored-instances-series-and-studies-using-ssms) of this readme, another simpler and faster (but more manual) way is laid out.

 ## **Powershell scripts with regular permissions**
 As a prerequisite, start a powershell console with administrator mode in the current folder and open the visual studio solution in the current folder using visual studio.
-Run the following commands in the powershell console to ensure the correct execution policy is set and the (necessary modules are installed)[https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-4.5.0#install-the-azure-powershell-module].
+Run the following commands in the powershell console to ensure the correct execution policy is set and the [necessary modules are installed](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-4.5.0#install-the-azure-powershell-module).
 ```
 Set-ExecutionPolicy Unrestricted
 Install-Module -Name Az -AllowClobber -Scope CurrentUser